PharmGKB/PharmCAT/docs/using/Outside-Call-Format.md

 If you don't specify an activity score, PharmCAT will look up the activity score based on the phenotype (if provided) and then diplotype (if phenotype is not provided).
-Once again, PharmCAT will issue a warning if both phenotype and diplotype is provided, and they do not match the expected values.
+Once again, PharmCAT will issue a warning if both phenotype and diplotype are provided, and they do not match the expected values.

-### Non activity score genes
+### Non-activity score genes

 For non-activity score genes, the activity score is ignored (although it may be displayed in the final report).

-If you specify both a diplotype and a phenotype then PharmCAT will _rely on your phenotype_.
+If you specify both a diplotype and a phenotype, then PharmCAT will _rely on your phenotype_.
 PharmCAT will issue a warning if your phenotype does not match the expected phenotype for the given diplotype.

 ### Example